Your first contribution¶

 Finally, before ‘claiming’ check you can do the following;

 Checklist (for a candidate issue)¶

-Important: We only use GitHub’s issue assignment feature to members of the Wagtail core team.
-If an issue is not assigned to anyone, feel free to work on it, no need to ask “please assign me this issue”.
+Important: If an issue is not assigned to anyone and doesn’t already have a pull request, feel free to work on it, no need to ask “please assign me this issue”.
+We only use GitHub’s issue assignment feature to assign certain issues to members of the Wagtail core team.

 If you feel ready to contribute a solution, now is a good time to add a comment to the issue describing your intention to do so, to prevent duplicating efforts.
 Instead of asking “please assign me this issue”, write something similar to the following: